 Personal defense: what is meant by negotiation

-After seeing how to start training our minds to self-control in critical contexts (read Lesson 7.3) we go a step further to talk about negotiation technique, a set of concepts and skills that in relation to a potential aggressor are aimed at:
+After having seen how to start to train our minds to self-control in critical contexts (read Lesson 7.3), we go a step further to talk about negotiation.

 - Understanding / anticipating him